T-Vine/all-the-clocks/myLog.md

 Considering my options for keeping the clock's previous time when continuing, I believe I should be able to do it relatively simply by updating the UI array with the current digits, then totalling it and adding it to the change in time.
 I have also thought that I will change it to 'requestAnimationFrame' for ease of use.
 This will be done later.

 After completing this, I note that the digits also needed to be converted into their respective seconds and then milliseconds for use with the date.
 This does lead to a bit of lag for the timer, as it will always 'reset' to a specific time and lose however many milliseconds.
 This isn't of much importance as the timer isn't meant to be perfect.
 It may be considered later.
 The main functionality is as a pure stopwatch, rather than being able to be stopped at key points.

+26/07/2023
+I have now added the clear button, which works well.
+Despite still having problems with adding on the millisecond (and testing yields no answers) I believe the first stage of the 'library' is now complete.
+I will plan future functionality later.
+It is now my wish to transfer this to a new repository to begin to deploy it to NPM as an EcmaScript module.
+I will however keep this updated.